sdhornet/pokedexcli/LESSONS.md

 URL string -> []byte response body
 ```

 It does not know anything about Pokemon, locations, JSON structs, or the CLI.
 That keeps `internal/pokecache` reusable.
-The PokeAPI package decides what the bytes mean by unmarshalling them into `LocationData`.
+The PokeAPI package decides what the bytes mean by unmarshalling them into endpoint-specific response structs.

 ```go
 type cacheEntry struct {